Effective Date: October 8, 2007 - Revised: May 5, 2014

-- At the beginning of each semester, the Dean of Students will send a notice to all campus to notify them that the team is available for consultation if the behavior of a student is concerning.
-The notice will be presented as a “proactive measure” and will include the procedure for requesting a team consultation.
+1. At the beginning of each semester, the Dean of Students will send a notice to all campus to notify them that the team is available for consultation if the behavior of a FGCU community member is concerning.
+The notice will be presented as a "proactive measure" and will include the procedure for requesting a team consultation.

-- Regular standing meetings will be organized by the Student Affairs Case Manager.
-Documentation and a log of students discussed are recorded by the Case Manager and will be approved by the BCAT team.
+4. Regular standing meetings will be organized by the Student Affairs Case Manager.
+Documentation and a log of individuals discussed are recorded by the Case Manager and will be approved by the BCAT team.

-- The primary purpose and function of BCAT is to provide a forum to discuss the behavior of students of concern and to coordinate appropriate assistance to the student in order to mitigate potential difficulties.
+1. The primary purpose and function of BCAT is to provide a forum to discuss the behavior of University community members and to coordinate appropriate assistance to the individual in order to mitigate potential difficulties.

-- An outcome of a consultation meeting or discussion about the behavior of a student may result in a recommended course of action based upon University policy.
+2. An outcome of a consultation meeting or discussion about the behavior the individual may result in a recommended course of action based upon University policy.

-- Any member of BCAT team may be engaged in conducting follow up with a student according to his/her job description.
+3. Any member of BCAT team may be engaged in conducting follow up with a University community member according to his/her job description.

 CASE INFORMATION AND CONFIDENTIALITY PROCEDURES

-BCAT will follow federal and state laws that govern the privacy and confidentiality of students’ health and mental health information and records.
-All information maintained by the BCAT will be maintained in a confidential database with access limited to members of BCAT and treated as an educational record subject to the Family Educational Rights and Privacy Act (FERPA).
+BCAT will follow federal and state laws that govern the privacy and confidentiality of an individual’s employment, health and mental health information and records.
+Student information maintained by the BCAT will be maintained in a confidential database with access limited to members of BCAT and treated as an educational record subject to the Family Educational Rights and Privacy Act (FERPA).